OctopusDeploy/blog/blog/2017-11/octopus-v4-create-deployments.md

 ### When it's not rainbows and lollipops

 Sometimes creating a deployment fails.
 You may not have any matching targets in an environment, or you may be missing a required variable.

-If you are deploying to a single environment (or a single tenant), then this wasn't a problem:  The error message would be displayed, you would resolve it, and try again.
+#### The old

-When deploying to many environments\tenants, and some deployments failed to be created while others succeeeded, it gets more complicated.
+When deploying to many environments or tenants, and some deployments were successfully created while others failed, this left the user in an akward position.
+After resolving the errors, the deployment options needed to be reconfigured to ensure that the successfully created deployments were not redeployed.

-The previous version of this page would display the error messages, but left it to the user to reconfigure their deployment options so that the deployments that were successfully created would not be re-created.
+#### The new

-The new version provides a _Retry Unsuccessful_ button.
+In the new version we have provided a _Retry Unsuccessful_ button.

 For example, in the image below, the deployment to the _Intel_ tenant failed to be created.
 Clicking _Retry Unsuccessful_ will re-attempt for only that tenant (there is also a _Deploy All_ button).